Holes in Sheets: Double-Threshold Rupture of Draining Liquid Films

 {\it Conclusion \& Outlook} -- We have shown that a micron-thick draining sheet pierced by a trapped bubble undergoes irreversible rupture only if a double-threshold is exceeded: the driving (e.g., airflow or inertia) must exceed a critical Bond number $Bo_c(Oh)$, and the initial cavity distortion -- captured by a geometric opening angle $\theta$ -- must exceed a threshold $\theta_c(Oh)$.
 If either threshold is unmet, capillarity heals the sheet on an inertio- ($Oh \ll 1$) or visco-capillary ($Oh \gg 1$) timescale.
 This double-threshold mechanism is reminiscent of hole formation in drops impacting on rough surfaces, where a sufficiently high inertia and a large surface roughness are both required for holes to nucleate \cite{lohse2020double, kim2020raindrop, kolinski2014drops}.
 Similar double-thresholds govern other nonlinear transitions in fluids: for example, turbulence in shear flow develops only when the Reynolds number is high and the initial perturbation amplitude is large \cite{avila2023transition}, and elastic turbulence in polymer solutions likewise demands a large Weissenberg number together with strong disturbances \cite{samanta2013elasto}.
 Importantly, an isolated flat liquid sheet in air is linearly stable as small distortions decay and rupture only occurs through finite amplitude distortions \cite{eggers2011subtle, wang2015nonlinear, matsuuchi1974modulational, mehring1999nonlinear, squire1953investigation}.
 This nonlinearity of the healing--opening transition is reflected in our simulations, where small initial cavities decay while sufficiently large ones rupture (fig.~\ref{fig:shape}c).
 However, unlike the subcritical double-threshold mechanism behavior in transition to turbulence, our system is not subcritical and thus not hysteretic: once parameters ($Bo$, $\theta$, $Oh$) are set, the outcome (healing or opening) is uniquely determined.

 A trapped bubble -- acting as a hydrophobic defect -- thus rationalizes why rupture occurs far above molecular scales and provides predictive control knobs, namely driving strength and defect geometry, relevant to bag-breakup sprays and respiratory films.
+When the bubble is off-center, however, the sharp $Oh_c \sim Bo^{-1/2}$ transition gives way to a gradual crossover governed by the competing timescales of capillary-wave replenishment, viscous damping, and radial drainage -- physics that awaits a predictive scaling theory.
+In practice, small off-center bubbles at low $Oh$ and $Bo$ are unlikely to trigger rupture unless delayed nucleation (e.g., from chemical or thermal heterogeneity) enlarges the initial cavity sufficiently.
 Future studies could test whether analogous thresholds govern rupture triggered by solid particles, oil droplets, or Marangoni-driven inhomogeneities.
 Chemical or thermal gradients may couple nonlinearly with radial drainage and shift $Bo_c(Oh)$ and $\theta_c(Oh)$, extending this double-threshold framework to a broader class of impurity-triggered, geometry-sensitive instabilities.